WuerthPhoenix/tornado/tornado/engine_api/README.md

   ```

-Endpoint: create a new and return the draft id
+Endpoint: create a new draft and return the draft id.
+The new draft is an exact copy of the current configuration;
+anyway, a root Filter node is added if not present.
 - HTTP Method: __POST__
 - path : __/api/v1/config/draft__
 - response type: __JSON__